 At Alpha Chi Omega’s 1992 National Convention, delegates voted to adopt the Support of Victims of Domestic Violence as a national altruistic project.
 All members, collegiate and alumnae are encouraged to provide service in their community to local shelters or organizations aiding victims of domestic violence.
 This expression of concern for others, especially women and children, offers a concentrated way for Alpha Chi’s nationwide to make a positive impact on the lives of others.

 In addition to raising awareness through the events sponsored by our chapter, our members also partake in many community service events, and hold fundraisers to raise awareness for other causes as well.
 Our sisters can always be seen on campus, supporting other Greek and non-Greek organizations’ fundraising and philanthropic efforts.
+Members of our chapter take an active role in the community in order to raise awareness and educate women and men alike on what a healthy relationship is and what an unhealthy one might look like.
+We provide a opportunity for an open environment where a conversation can be started so that people can take an honest look into their own relationships.
+Our passion for this issue can be seen throughout the entire year!

 Alpha Chi Omega here at UTA holds two major fundraising events each year!
 All funds are donated to SafeHaven of Tarrant County, The Alpha Chi Omega Foundation, and Alpha Chi Omega Housing Corporation.